-There are lots of ways to experience Puerto Rico — and lots of unique settings for destinations weddings around the island — so understanding how you’re getting around will be a key part of travel for you and your guests.
+There are many ways to experience Puerto Rico — and lots of unique settings for destination weddings around the Island — so understanding how you’re getting around will be a key part of travel for you and your guests.

-If you’re staying close to San Juan then transportation might be relatively simple.
-You’ll have access to a variety of options and in many instances guests won’t need a car (taxis and Uber are convenient options in town), unless they want to extend their visit beyond the city for an adventure.
+If you’re staying close to San Juan, then transportation might be relatively simple.
+You’ll have access to a variety of options.
+In many instances, guests won’t need a car (taxis and Uber are convenient options in town) unless they want to extend their visit beyond the city for an adventure.
 If you’re getting married somewhere beyond the Metro area, then it’s likely cars will be necessary (unless you decide to transport all of your guests in a bus or fleet of vans).

-Renting a car is the easiest way to experience the island at your own pace.
-Companies like Avis, Enterprise and Budget operate at the airports in San Juan, Aguadilla and Ponce.
+Renting a car is the easiest way to experience the Island at your own pace.
+Companies like Avis, Enterprise, and Budget operate at the airports in San Juan, Aguadilla, and Ponce.
 The San Juan airport has the widest selection of rental car companies to choose from.
-You’ll also find rental car outposts across the island.
-Operators with multiple branches will often let you rent from and return to different locations for an additional fee, if you’re just trying to get from point A to point B.
+You’ll also find rental car outposts across the Island.
+Operators with multiple branches will often let you rent from and return to different locations for an additional fee if you’re trying to get from point A to point B.

-Toll roads in Puerto Rico accept cash as well as AutoExpreso, an automated, prepaid system.
-Most rental vehicles come with an AutoExpreso tag, so you can traverse the island freely and your operator will bill you after you return the car.
+Some toll roads in Puerto Rico accept cash, however many just accept AutoExpreso, an automated, prepaid system.
+Most rental vehicles come with an AutoExpreso tag so that you can traverse the Island freely, and your operator will bill you after you return the car.

-Getting around shorter distances is easy with apps like Uber.
-Rideshare drivers abound in the San Juan metro area, becoming more limited in areas of the island that aren’t as heavily populated.
-Don’t expect to summon a car when you arrive on the island, however; drivers aren’t legally allowed to pick up passengers at the airport.
+Getting around shorter distances is comfortable with apps like Uber.
+Rideshare drivers abound in the San Juan metro area, becoming more limited in areas of the Island that aren’t as heavily populated.

-You can ride the rails across parts of the San Juan metro area, Guaynabo and Bayamon.
-Tren Urbano, a single-line rapid transportation system includes 16 stops over a span of roughly 10 miles, making it a popular and affordable option for getting around the metro area.
+You can ride the rails across parts of the San Juan metro area, Guaynabo and Bayamón.
+Tren Urbano, a single-line rapid transportation system, includes 16 stops throughout roughly 10 miles, making it a popular and affordable option for getting around the metro area.

 Públicos are a popular method of transportation all over Puerto Rico.
 These spacious vans offer regulated rates and designated pickup points at airports and other highly trafficked sites.
 You might find yourself riding alongside a few strangers, but that’s how the rates remain affordable.

 Several commuter airports make it easy to travel between the islands of Puerto Rico.
-Vieques Air Link, Cape Air and Flamenco Air are a few of the small airlines that fly to Vieques and Culebra.
-Other short-haul airports include Isla Grande (SIG) in San Juan, Ceiba (RVR) and Mayaguez (MAZ).
+Vieques Air Link, Cape Air, and Air Flamenco are a few of the small airlines that fly to Vieques and Culebra.
+Other short-haul airports include Isla Grande (SIG) in San Juan, Ceiba (RVR), and Mayagüez (MAZ).

 Take a ferry from the main island of Puerto Rico to the offshore getaways of Vieques and Culebra.
-Ferries leave several times a day from Ceiba, and trips can take between 30 minutes and an hour and a half, depending on the boat and the conditions of the water.
+Ferries leave several times a day from Ceiba, and trips can take between 30 minutes and an hour and a half, depending on the boat and the water conditions.

-Ferries have a limited number of spaces available for vehicles, and most rental car companies don’t let their fleet leave the mainland, so your best bet is to hire a publico or rent a car or golf cart once your boat do
+Ferries have a limited number of spaces available for vehicles, and most rental car companies don’t let their feet leave the mainland, so your best bet is to hire a públicos or rent a car or golf cart once your boat do.